PoonLab/courses/GradPythonCourse/Readings/Scraping.md

 ```
 Well, it's an instance of a module-specific class that does a *lot* of things.
 We don't have the time to work through all of these, so let's focus on just a few functions of this class.

 If you type `soup` by itself, then Python will display the entire HTML source on the console, but you might as well open the webpage in a browser and view the source there.
 What we are looking for is a `<table>` element to extract from this source.
 This is a good point to introduce BeautifulSoup's `findAll` function, which searches through the HTML for tags that match a string argument.
+(From now on, let's refer to BeautifulSoup as `bs4` for short.)
 An HTML tag is written by enclosing some string with angle brackets.
 For example, `<b>` is a start tag for a bold text element - any text between this start tag and the next end tag `</b>` will be rendered in **bold**.
 We want to look for `<table>` tags:
 ```python
 >>> tables = soup.findAll('table')
 >>> len(tables)  # BS found exactly one table in the HTML source